AdamBoley/Viscosity-Calculator/README.md

 This project has great scope for future work.

-Firstly, a function could be added that exports all of the inputted and calulated data to an Excel spreadsheet so that permanent electronic records can be kept
+Firstly, a function could be added that exports all of the inputted and calulated data to an Excel spreadsheet so that permanent electronic records can be kept.

 Secondly, a database of sorts could be added that stores all viscometer serial numbers and constants.
 Serial numbers are simple and unique, whilst constants can be more difficult to remember.
 The user could, instead of entering a constant, merely select the serial number of the viscometer they used and the tool would populate the cell with the constant for use in the calculations.
-This would tie in with the above
+This would tie in with the above.

-The tool could be expanded greatly to handle the calculations involved in other industrial methods, such as ASTM D2896 Total Base Number.
+The tool could be expanded greatly to handle the calculations involved in other industry standard test methods that require extensive calculations.

 # Bugs